biantsh/rpi-web-alerts/README.md

 # Sentry

-Turn any Raspberry Pi into an AI-powered security camera via HTTPS, TensorFlow and WebRTC.
+Turn any Raspberry Pi into an AI-powered security camera via TensorFlow, WebRTC and HTTPS.

 # How it works